harvester/docs/docs/install/pxe-boot-install.md

 For more information about Harvester configuration, please refer to the [Harvester configuration](./harvester-configuration.md) page.

+By default, the first node will be the management node of the cluster.
+When there are 3 nodes, the other 2 nodes added first are automatically promoted to management nodes to form an HA cluster

+If you want to promote management nodes from different zones, you can add the node label `topology.kubernetes.io/zone` in the [os.labels](./harvester-configuration.md#oslabels) config.
+In this case, at least three different zones are required.

 Users can also provide configuration via kernel parameters.
 For example, to specify the `CREATE` install mode, users can pass the `harvester.install.mode=create` kernel parameter when booting.
 Values passed through kernel parameters have higher priority than values specified in the config file.

 ## UEFI HTTP Boot support